-- 5.1.1 The adoption of this policy has been reserved by the Executive (Cabinet) of MKCC and may be revised from time to time either by the Cabinet or as a delegated decision by the relevant Cabinet Member.
-In regard to non-delegated decisions officers (equivalent Head of Service and above) can make minor or legislative changes to the policy however this must be in consultation with the responsible Cabinet member and Chair and Vice-Chairs of the Regulatory Committee. - 5.1.2 The Executive is also responsible for vehicle and operator fees, hackney carriage table of fares, hackney carriage byelaws, prosecutions (delegated to the Head of Legal Services), and the hackney carriage vehicle limit.
+5.1.1 The approval of this policy has been reserved by the Executive (Cabinet) of MKCC and can be revised/updated by the Cabinet or as a delegated decision by the relevant Cabinet Member.
+In regard to non-delegated decisions, officers (equivalent Head of Service and above) can make minor or legislative changes to the policy however this must be in consultation with the responsible Cabinet member and Chair and Vice-Chairs of the Regulatory Committee.
+The consulting, drafting, formatting, updating, clarifying, reporting and publication of the Taxi Policy will be undertaken by the Taxi Licensing Lead Officer in consultation with Democratic & Legal Services and the Communications team.

+- 5.1.2 The Executive is also legally responsible for:

+- vehicle and operator fees

+- hackney carriage table of fares

+- hackney carriage byelaws

+- prosecutions (delegated to the Head of Legal Services)

+- hackney carriage vehicle limit

 The regulatory committee will advise the Executive on these matters.